spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-components/oryx-implementing-components.md

 - [Typography](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-applications/styling/oryx-typography.html) design tokens are used to ensure consistent styling.
 - Custom properties, also known as CSS variables, cascade into web components, which is why the application theme is based on CSS variables.
 See [Design tokens](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-applications/styling/oryx-design-tokens.html) for more information.
 - Oryx provides an [icon system](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-applications/styling/oryx-icon-system.html) that you can leverage in your components.
 - Oryx uses configurable breakpoints to set up the screen size for responsive designs.
-To avoid hardcoded breakpoints in the component styles, you can configure screen specific styles in the component definition as described in the following sections.
+To avoid hardcoded breakpoints in the component styles, you can configure screen-specific styles in the component definition as described in the following sections.
 - You can use Oryx themes and provide component styles for a specific theme.
-Similar to breakpoint specific styles, you can configure styles for a theme.
+Similarly to breakpoint-specific styles, you can configure styles for a theme.

-## 5. Localize messages
+## 5. Localizing messages

 Components often require some text labels or aria labels to guide the user.
 To support multiple locales, you can leverage [localization](/docs/scos/dev/front-end-development/{{page.version}}/oryx/building-applications/oryx-localization.html).